Centrality Concepts

 where N is the number of nodes in the network.
 The numerator, N - 1, is the normalization factor to make the centrality have a maximum value of 1.

-Create a graph where a node has the maximum closeness centrality of value 1.
+Question: What would be a graph where a node has the maximum closeness centrality of value 1?

 c_i = \sum_{j\neq i} \frac{1}{\text{shortest path length from } j \text{ to } i}

-Eccentricity centrality is based on the farthest distance from a node to any other node.
-The eccentricity centrality is defined as
+While the closeness and harmonic centralities focus on “average” distance, eccentricity centrality focuses on the farthest distance from a node to any other node.
+It is defined as

 c_i = \frac{1}{\max_{j} \text{shortest path length from } i \text{ to } j}